Algebroids, AKSZ Constructions and Doubled Geometry: Algebroids and Double Field Theory

-This relates the canonical metric algebroid $(TM,\llbracket\,\cdot\,,\,\cdot\,\rrbracket_\dorf^K,\eta,\unit_{TM})$ to the standard Courant algebroid on $\cQ$, via a metric algebroid morphism of Courant algebroids, with the $P_-$-projected D-bracket on sections of $TM$ inducing the Dorfman bracket on sections of $\IT\cQ$~\cite{Svoboda2018}.
-Again, this construction can be straightforwardly generalized to any DFT algebroid over a foliated almost para-Hermitian manifold $(M,K,\eta)$~\cite{Jonke2018}.
-In this way, doubled geometry recovers generalized geometry.
+Altogether, this relates the canonical metric algebroid $(TM,\llbracket\,\cdot\,,\,\cdot\,\rrbracket_\dorf^K,\eta,\unit_{TM})$ to the standard Courant algebroid on any leaf $\cS$ of the foliation $\cF$.
+Again, this construction can be straightforwardly generalized to any DFT algebroid over a foliated almost para-Hermitian manifold $(M,K,\eta)$~\cite[Proposition~5.27]{Jonke2018}.
+In this sense, doubled geometry recovers generalized geometry.